frankshearar/Home/NuGet-Restore-No-Op.md

 | Package Reference | <sub>Covered.</sub> | <sub>Covered.</sub> | <sub>Covered.</sub> | <sub>Covered.</sub>

 ### Usage:
 The no-op restore will run by default.
-If you wish to force a restore, you can use -SkipNoOp as such:
+If you wish to skip the no-op, you can use -SkipNoOp as such:
 * NuGet.exe restore MyProject.csproj -SkipNoOp
 * Dotnet.exe restore MyProject.csproj -SkipNoOp
 * MSBuild.exe /t:restore MyProject.csproj /p:SkipNoOp